-Click here to see a PDF of compatible file formats.
+Click here to see a list of compatible file formats

 This broad range of file formats helps to maintain your intellectual property investment supporting older files, models, and parts.
 It also makes it easy to access parts from vendors or posted on model exchange sites like the Google™ 3D Warehouse.
-Additionally, you can export models to sites like Google Earth (via Collada .DAE support)..
+Additionally, you can export models to sites like Google Earth (via Collada .DAE support), as well as import KML/KMZ files from Google Earth.

 TurboCAD supports setting up a data link to a data source (ODBC database, Excel, CSV, SQL, Access, Oracle, and more) on either your local machine or company network.
 Since the data source remains outside of TurboCAD, the drawing file size is not affected which maintains performance.